accurtis1/WesternTextAdventure/README.md

 If you see something you hate, like, want fixed, know how to fix, are interested in, are disgusted with, etc. I implore you to email me!
 I don't get very many outside opinions on my work (and zero detailed opinions or opinions on the code), so I would be insanely receptive to a discussion with you.
 Actually, the fact that you're reading this right now *really* makes me want to talk with you!

-#### Game
+### Game.java
-This is the main file.
-It has a lot of unneccessary shit at the beginning, but those were just notes to myself at the time (didn't think I'd ever let anyone else read them).
+This is the main file, which was a mistake in itself.
+I definitely should have made a separate **Main.java** to run it, and left the junk in Game.
+Oh well, live and learn.
+It also has a lot of unneccessary shit at the beginning, but those were just notes to myself at the time (didn't think I'd ever let anyone else read them).
 They'll be removed ~~*eventually*~~ and I'll start using this README as my change log instead.
 That's what I'm supposed to do, right?

 # Change log!